iOmega8561/VirtHandlerWiki/README.md

 The website hosted in this repository is distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 > [!CAUTION]
-> The VirtHandler logo and any related assets are exclusive property and are protected under &copy; copyright law.
+> The VirtHandler logo, code and any related assets, are not covered under MIT and are protected under &copy; copyright law.
-> Unauthorized use, reproduction, or distribution of the logo is prohibited.
+> Unauthorized use, reproduction, or distribution of the logo or any of the assets, is prohibited.
+VirtHandler is covered by its own EULA.

 > [!IMPORTANT]
 > You can consult VirtHandler's End User License Agreement [here](https://iomega8561.github.io/VirtHandlerWiki/eula.html)